ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 ### Configure BlockChain Environment and Build the Hyperledger Fabric Blockchain Network
 Configure BlockChain Fabric environment variables and build the Hyperledger Fabric blockchain network
 ```
-NOTE:  There is a script in /home/ec2-user called "configure-blockchain-environment" and "build-blockchain-fabric-network"
+NOTE:  There is a script in /home/ec2-user called "configure-blockchain-environment" and
-       You may run these script to automate the creation and population of environment
+       "build-blockchain-fabric-network".
+You may run these script to automate the
-       variables as well as install a test Blockchain Fabric Netowrk.
+       creation and population of environment variables as well as install a test Blockchain
+       Fabric Netowrk.
 It uses the naming convention I specified in this HOW-TO.
        So if you didn't use my naming convention it won't work.
 ```
 Configure Blockchain Fabric Environment Variables